 Hallelujah Defined: Is the word “Hallelujah” Biblical?

 Even without knowing the meaning, hallelujah has an effect on us when we speak it.
 It is in our song lyrics, Bible verses, poems, and maybe even a few Christmas ornaments.
-The “Defined” series is about shining a light on these types of words that we use every day in Christianity and, although we can associate a feeling with a word, we may not know exactly what it means.
+The “Defined” series is about shining a light on these types of words that we use every day in Christianity.
+Although we can associate a feeling with a word, we may not know exactly what it means.
 Does hallelujah even have a definition or meaning in English?
 Is the word Hallelujah in the Bible?
-That is our goal, hallelujah defined.
+That is our goal, hallelujah defined and to praise the Lord!

 To no one’s surprise, this word is definitely not English.
 It is Hebrew, and can be spelled alleluia from its Greek adaptation.
 Strangely enough it is only found in the book of Psalms and the book of Revelation.
 A word so frequently used in our lyrics and poetry is only mentioned in the Bible a total of 28 times (24 in Psalms, 4 in Revelation)!